matthew-matvei/freeman/README.md

 in more detail, helping trace execution when using the packaged app.
 Logs of warnings and errors can be found at `{appData}/log.log`.

-## Can I contribute?
+## How to contribute

-Yes please!
+Contributions are welcome!
 Work on the core application is still under way.
 There are numerous areas with room for improvement in usability and stability.
 My priorities for development are currently: